 A FINAL DREAM

-A FINAL DREAM is a short story exploring the boundaries of autofiction, dreams, and memory.
-It’s interested in the way a voice can feel intimate while still being unreliable—how sincerity and construction can coexist on the same page.
+A FINAL DREAM is a short story that explores the boundaries between autofiction, dreams, and memory.
+It is interested in how a voice can feel deeply intimate while remaining fundamentally unreliable—how sincerity and bias can coexist on the same page.